How does a single 20mm shell sheer off a B-29 wing?

 2 Likes

-Yes and it takes a lot more than 11g of explosive to rip a wing off a wing.
+Yes and it takes a lot more than 11g of explosive to rip a wing off.

 These have to withstand a considerable amoung of load especially in a turn given the high wing loading bombers have.
 No wing snaps off after a single internal module gets slightly damaged by a 20mm HE.
 This isn’t a fighter.